hanishkvc/prgs-sdr-kspecanal/README.rst

 potentially using rectangle window function, can give a picture of what frequencies are at play.
 And potentially to what max amplitude levels.

+While running the same with a reduced fft window size and sliding, will allow one to scan through with less fidelity in a fast way.

 And using water-fall/heat-map view of fft outputs of smoothing windowed (hanning/kaiser) data, as one slides over the full data in a overlapped manner, looking at a subset of the data at each given step, should help